Robust Learning of Fixed-Structure Bayesian Networks: Introduction

-Section \ref{sec:prelims} contains the results specific to Bayesian networks that we need to specialize our filtering algorithm for this setting.
-Section \ref{sec:alg} gives the details of the algorithm and its proof of correctness.
-In Section~\ref{sec:concl}, we conclude and propose directions for future work.
+\paragraph{Organization.} Section \ref{sec:prelims} contains some technical results specific to Bayesian networks that we need.
+Section \ref{sec:alg} gives the details of our algorithm and an overview of its analysis.
+In Section~\ref{sec:experiment}, we present the experimental evaluations.
+In Section~\ref{sec:concl}, we conclude and propose directions for future work. \ifthenelse{\boolean{hasAppendix}}{}{Due to space constraints, we defer the proofs of the technical lemmas to the full version of the paper.}